kovaacs/PWABuilder/docs/starter/publish.md

 If you want some more general guidance on Azure Static Web Apps, more information can be found [here.](https://docs.microsoft.com/en-us/azure/static-web-apps/)

-## Github Pages
+## GitHub Pages

-!> Github Pages support no longer works for Starters cloned before February 22nd, 2023.
-If you'd like to use Github Pages for future projects, please ensure you are using the latest version of the PWA Starter.
+!> GitHub Pages support no longer works for Starters cloned before February 22nd, 2023.
+If you'd like to use GitHub Pages for future projects, please ensure you are using the latest version of the PWA Starter.

-Another quick and easy option for deploying your PWA is Github Pages.
+Another quick and easy option for deploying your PWA is GitHub Pages.

-The Starter has a built in Workflow that will build your PWA for GitHub Pages entirely on the cloud, no pushing or pulling to the repo is necessary.
+The Starter has a built-in Workflow that will build your PWA for GitHub Pages entirely on the cloud, no pushing or pulling to the repo is necessary.

 #### Prerequisites

 Some things you’ll need before we get started:

-- Github account
+- GitHub account

-- Personal version of the PWA Starter hosted on Github
+- Personal version of the PWA Starter hosted on GitHub

-#### Enabling Github Pages
+#### Enabling GitHub Pages

-In order to use Github Pages, it has to be enabled for your repository:
+In order to use GitHub Pages, it has to be enabled for your repository:

 1. Navigate to your repository's `Settings` tab.

 2. Go to `Pages`.

-3. Under `Build and Deployment`, set `Source` to `Github Actions` and you're good to go!
+3. Under `Build and Deployment`, set `Source` to `GitHub Actions` and you're good to go!

 <div class="docs-image">
    <img src="/assets/starter/publishing/enable-pages.png" alt="Image showing how to enable GitHub pages in repository settings.">